emberjs/cfp-app/README.md

-# CFP-App
+# About

-This is a Ruby on Rails application that lets you manage your conference's call for proposal (CFP), program and schedule.
-It was written by Ruby Central to run the CFPs for RailsConf and RubyConf.

-The CFP App does not provide a public facing website for your conference, though we have a sister project that does integration with the CFP App's export data to give you a starting place for your website.
+The EmberConf cfp-app is a fork of the one originally developed by Ruby Central for RailsConf and RubyConf.
+When changes are not specific to EmberConf, we aim to submit them back to RubyCentral for possible inclusion.

 At a high level the CFP App allows speakers to submit and manage their proposals for your event.
 Organizers can create a group of reviewers that blindly review and rate talks.
 Organizers can then select talks to be accepted into the program including a waitlist of proposals.
 Finally organizers can create a schedule and slot confirmed talks.
 Down below, I'll give a detailed description of the features and workflows of the CFP App under the section 'How to use the CFP App'

-## Getting Started
+## Setup
+* Required Items

 Make sure you have Ruby 2.1 and Postgres installed in your environment.
 This is a Rails 4.1 app and uses bundler to install all required gems.
 We are also making the assumption that you're familiar with how Rails apps and setup and deployed.
 If this is not the case then you'll want to refer to documentation that will bridge any gaps in the instructions below.